What is car insurance?

-- Call 000 if there are injuries or hazards; or a driver appears to be under the influence of alcohol or drugs
+- Call 000 if there are injuries or hazards.

-- Get the details of the other drivers – name, address and registration – and give them yours (it’s a legal requirement; if anyone refuses, call 000).
+- Get the details of the other drivers – name, address, contact number and registration number – and give them yours (it’s a legal requirement; if anyone refuses, call the police).

-- If possible, take photographs of the accident scene.
+- If possible, take photographs at the accident scene.

-- Contact us to organise a tow (if you can’t drive your vehicle) or, if you prefer, book your own.
+- If your vehicle is undriveable, call us on 1300 885 996 to organise a tow or, if you prefer, book your own.